savaged/OpenKHS/README.md

 # OpenKHS #
 Free open source KHS (Kingdom Hall Scheduling) application.
 Totally free - no "donations"!

 Currently just a work in progress.
+Heavily leverages patterns for loose coupling to allow for testing and future extensibility.

 Feel free to have a look at the code by cloning this repository using: